azmal141/azmal141/README.md

 - 👋 Hi, I’m @azmal141
-- 👀 I’m interested in coding.
+- 👀 I’m interested in 'Coding'.
-- 🌱 I’m currently learning devops.
+- 🌱 I’m currently learning 'Devops'.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Great projects.
 - 📫 How to reach me ...

 <!---